 Why should you work with Customerwise?

-Again, I recommend that you consider a number of options before deciding who to work with.
-But I do hope that you’ll call us and include Customerwise among the providers you speak to.
+We hope that you’ll include Customerwise among the providers you speak to.
 Here are some of the main reasons you should give us a call (on 01392 984224)…

-Every B2B Mystery Shopping project we undertake is managed personally by me, Paul Taylor, the Managing Director of Customerwise.
+Every B2B Mystery Shopping project we undertake is managed personally by a senior member of our team.

-I have a genuine passion for customer service and creating great customer experiences.
-I also stay abreast of the latest thinking in sales, marketing, and psychology / behavioural science as these things relate to sales and marketing.
+We have a genuine passion for customer service and creating great customer experiences.
+We also stay abreast of the latest thinking in sales, marketing, and psychology / behavioural science as these things relate to sales and marketing.

-If you with us, I will aim to share valuable new insights and ideas with you, in addition to providing the reliable and robust feedback that you are seeking.
+If you work with us, we'll will aim to share valuable new insights and ideas with you, in addition to the reliable and robust feedback that you are seeking.

 A solid B2B background

-Most founders and directors of Mystery Shopping companies seem to have backgrounds in retail, hospitality or other B2C industries, where they gained experience of Mystery Shopping.
+Most Mystery Shopping are started by founders who have backgrounds in retail, hospitality or other B2C industries, where they gained experience of Mystery Shopping.

-My background (for the last 20 years) is in B2B services, with many years of experience in selling, and providing B2B and professional services, and (of course) buying and using (as a company director) B2B and professional services.
+Customerwise is a little different.
+Paul Taylor's background is in B2B services, with many years of experience in selling, and providing B2B and professional services, and (of course) buying and using them (as a company director).

 Experience in advising and serving businesses in a wide variety of industries.

 Customerwise has, since early 2016, helped B2B and B2C businesses in a wide range of industries.
 We’ve demonstrated an ability to rise creatively to new challenges.
 Our work is consistently described in glowing terms including by clients in industries that we were completely new to when we began working with the relevant client.